Big broadcasters vanquish upstart Aereo at U.S. Supreme Court

 Joining the majority were Chief Justice John Roberts, and Justices Anthony Kennedy, Ruth Bader Ginsburg, Sonia Sotomayor and Elena Kagan.

-Justice Antonin Scalia, joined by fellow conservative Justices Clarence Thomas and Samuel Alito, dissented, likening Aereo to a "copy shop that provides its patrons with a library card" and lets them decide what to view.
+Justice Antonin Scalia, joined by fellow conservative Justices Clarence Thomas and Samuel Alito, dissented, likening Aereo to a "copy shop that provides its patrons with a library card" that lets subscribers decide what content will be viewed.

-Scalia said he shared the majority's "evident feeling" that Aereo's activities "ought not to be allowed."

-But he said the majority distorted copyright law, and should have let Congress fashion a solution better than "the crude 'looks-like-cable-TV' solution the Court invents."
+"I share the Court's evident feeling that what Aereo is doing (or enabling to be done) to the Networks' copyrighted programming ought not to be allowed," Scalia wrote.
+He said Congress is equipped to fashion a solution better than "the crude 'looks-like-cable-TV' solution the Court invents."

-IAC, which he now chairs, holds assets such as the comedy site CollegeHumor and the video sharing site Vimeo.

-In an emailed statement, Diller said about the Aereo decision: "It's not a big (financial) loss for us, but I do believe blocking this technology is a big loss for consumers."
-Diller is worth about $2.5 billion, Forbes magazine said.

-Broadcasters' share prices rose after the decision was announced, and CBS shares closed ___ percent higher.
+Broadcasters' share prices rose in the minutes after the decision was announced, with CBS shares rising roughly 5 percent.
+The company in a statement called the decision "great news for content creators and their audiences."

-"This is a terrific victory for anybody who's involved in the content business," and encourages the production of more programming, CBS Chief Executive Leslie Moonves said on CNBC.
-"This is a very pro-consumer thing, and frankly for Aereo to say that it isn't, you know, is a little bit of sour grapes."

 The decision overturned an April 2013 ruling by the federal appeals court in New York, which had denied the broadcasters' request to shut down Aereo while litigation moves forward.

+Some broadcasters had even threatened to cut off their free-to-air broadcast signals or create their own low-cost Internet feeds of the channel were Aereo to win.

-The case is American Broadcasting Cos et al, v Aereo Inc, U.S. Supreme Court, No. 13-461.
+The case is American Broadcasting Cos Inc et al, v Aereo Inc, U.S. Supreme Court, No. 13-461.